-In order that the learning and developmental needs of all children in an International School are met it is essential that all classroom instruction is differentiated by the classroom teacher.
-The process of differentiated instruction is by its very definition the mechanism by which the needs of each individual learner are met.
-Given that children learn in different ways and at different speeds it is essential that a lesson be planned to cater for the learning requirements of all.
-Every child has a right to access the curriculum and to learn and thus the teacher has a duty to ensure that all lessons are structured to enable all children to achieve success.
-The implication being that the curriculum must be accessible to children with special educational needs whilst at the same time academically rigorous for the most able children in a classroom.
+So that all children’s learning and developmental needs in an International School are met, the classroom teacher must differentiate all classroom instruction.
+The process of differentiated instruction is, by its very definition, the mechanism by which the needs of each learner are met.
+Given that children learn in different ways and at different speeds, a lesson must be planned to cater to all the learning requirements.
+Every child has a right to access the curriculum and learn, and thus the teacher has a duty to ensure that all lessons are structured to enable all children to achieve success.
+The implication is that the curriculum must be accessible to children with special educational needs while academically rigorous for the ablest children in a classroom.

-In some cases in order to meet the learning needs of all students it is pertinent to utilize learning support services.
+In some cases, to meet all students’ learning needs, it is pertinent to utilize learning support services.
 In most cases learning support is provided by a specialist learning support teacher ‘pushing in” to the classroom.
-When best practice is adopted the learning support teacher works in tandem with the Homeroom teacher in all aspects of the planning, delivery and assessment of a lesson.
-Subsequently the learning support teacher is most effective in empowering the children s/he supports in accessing the curriculum and fulfilling their full academic potential.
+When best practice is adopted, the learning support teacher works in tandem with the Homeroom teacher in all aspects of the planning, delivery and assessment of a lesson.
+Subsequently, the learning support teacher is most effective in empowering the children s/he supports in accessing the curriculum and fulfilling their full academic potential.

 Our mission as international educators is to ensure that the needs of all children are met.
 The effective utilization of differentiation is intrinsically linked to our mission as international teachers.
 Children have a right to learn and to achieve their full potential.
-Modern educationalists might talk about “no child being left behind” and “every child matters” but this has been the perspective of international schools for decades.
+Modern educationalists might talk about “no child being left behind” and “every child matters”, but this has been the perspective of international schools for decades.